schwalle/kicktipp-betbot/README.md

 Motivation
 ----------

 I sometimes forget to place bets for the upcomming matchday.
 Therefore I wanted to create a 'simple' tool that places bets on the matchday right before the deadline.
+In conjunction with a raspberry pi server this tool should continously check whether i placed the current matchdays bets and in case i didn't it should place them automatically for me.

 Getting started
 ---------------